Adjusted chi-square test for degree-corrected block models: Network AC test

 where $\gamma_{\nt} = \sqrt{\nt(L-1)}$ and

-The above construction specifies a family of test statistics, depending on the choices of label vectors $\zh$ and $\yh$.
-We specifically consider two members of this family, namely, \begin{enumerate} \item \cac: $\yh = \zh$ and $\zh$ is an estimated label vector with $K$ communities, \item \cacp: $\zh$ and $\yh$ are estimated label vectors with $K$ and $L = K+1$ communities. \end{enumerate} The acronym \cac stands for Network Adjusted Chi-square.
-In both cases, $K$ is the number of communities under null.
-Both versions can be used as goodness-of-fit tests for a DCSBM with a given number of communities.
-As will be shown in Theorem~\ref{thm:consist}, \cacp is especially powerful when determining the number of communities by sequential testing.
-We refer to the case where $S_1 = S_2 = [n]$, as the full version of (each) test.
+The above construction specifies a family of test statistics, depending on the choices of label vectors $\zh$ and $\yh$, and subsets $S_1$ and $S_2$.
+We refer to this family, as the NAC family of tests.
+The acronym \nac stands for Network Adjusted Chi-square, since the test is the natural extension of the adjusted chi-square test, introduced earlier, to networks.